Gaurav909565/Recon-script/README.md

 ## Features

-- **Subdomain Enumeration**: Combines results from Subfinder and Amass.
+- **Subdomain Enumeration**: Combines results from Subfinder and Assetfinder.
-- **Alive Subdomain Detection**: Identifies live subdomains using HTTPX.
+- **Live Subdomain Detection**: Identifies live subdomains using HTTPX.
-- **Directory Crawling**: Gathers directories using Katana and Waybackurls.
-- **XSS Detection**: Scans for Cross-Site Scripting vulnerabilities using Dalfox.
-- **CRT.sh Integration**: Retrieves certificate transparency logs for domains.
+- **Web Screenshotting**: Captures screenshots of live subdomains using Eyewitness.
+- **Subdomain Categorization**: Groups subdomains by potential interest (e.g., admin panels, APIs).
+- **URL Gathering**: Crawls live sites for URLs using Katana, Waybackurls and Gau.
+- **URL Categorization**: Separates URLs by file extension (JS, backups) and potential impact (IDOR, redirects).
+- **Secret Scanning**: Searches JavaScript files for API keys and other secrets using JSFinder.
+- **Vulnerability Scanning (Optional)**: Performs scans with Nmap and Nuclei when the `-v` flag is used.

 ---